 Spondylosis is a nearly universal condition in those who reach advanced age, but it can also affect younger people.
 While some people experience no symptoms, others may feel stiffness and/or pain in the neck, shoulders or between the shoulder blades.

-Although any part of the spine may be affected, spondylosis is more frequently seen in the cervical and lumbar areas, respectively the highest and lowest sections.
-The condition is less commonly found in the thoracic (middle portion) spine, possibly because the rib cage serves to stabilize this area and make it less subject to the effects of wear and tear over time.
+Although any part of the spine may be affected, spondylosis is more frequently seen in the spine’s highest and lowest sections – the cervical (neck) and lumbar (low back) areas, respectively.
+The condition is less commonly found in the thoracic spine (middle portion), possibly because the rib cage serves to stabilize this area and make it less subject to the effects of wear and tear over time.

-People with spondylosis experience may or may not experience symptoms.
-Those with no symptoms may become aware of the condition only when they are being assessed for another medical issue that calls for imaging of the spine with an X-ray, MRI, or CT scan.
+People with spondylosis experience may or may not experience pain or, indeed, any symptoms at all.
+Those who have no symptoms may become aware of the condition only when they are being assessed for another medical issue that calls for imaging of the spine with an X-ray, MRI, or CT scan.
 When symptoms are present, they vary depending on the area where the condition develops and the structures that are affected, but they can include pain or limited range of motion.

 Because spondylosis can affect people in many different ways, there is no single answer to this question.
 Many cases of spondylosis are effectively treated with physical therapy and pain relief measures.
 However, orthopedists advise seeking more immediate care if the following symptoms, which are associated with pressure on the nerves, are present: